lm2343635/ShapeView/README.md

 ### Necessity to implement by ourselves

-It is hard to create a customized shape with shadow and transparent background for UIView.
+It is hard to create a customized shape with shadow and transparent background for UIView using the SDK provided by Apple.
 We have tried to and shadow into the customized shape layer directly with the following code.

 ```Swift